 A balance transfer card allows you transfer existing credit card debts to it.
 Many typically offer a 0% interest period so you can avoid paying interest on your card debts for a set period of time which can be 12 months or more.

 Obviously the main advantage is you don’t need to pay any upfront fees for the transferring your balance.

 If you are savvy and pay off your credit card balance in full before the 0% interest period expires you could avoid paying any charges related to your card altogether, saving you money.

 While it is free to transfer your existing card debts, no fee balance transfer cards generally have a shorter 0% interest offer than their fee charging counterparts.

 So, if you’re not careful you could easily slip into paying interest when the 0% interest period expires.

 The trick to successfully avoiding paying interest on card debts is to simply divide the amount you owe by the length of the remaining 0% period and set up direct debits for this amount each month.

 Filter the tables by ‘transfer fee’ to find the balance transfer cards that charge zero for upfront transfer fees.

-One way to sort our table is by ‘top deals’, whereby we highlight cards that are market leaders for particular features or offer an exclusive deal.
+One way to sort our table is by ‘top deals’, whereby we highlight cards that are market leaders for particular features.
 For example, of all the credit cards charging no transfer fee, the one with the best overall offering might be a top deal called ‘No transfer fee’.